jmasselink/jmasselink.github.io/about.md

 I am a GIS developer at [**Vulcan Technology**](http://www.vulcan.com/technology) in [Seattle, Washington](/maps/leaflet-map.html) where I work on geospatial data and tools for cutting-edge conservation technology projects.

 >I am a proud member of [OpenStreetMap US](http://openstreetmap.us) and [Society for Conservation GIS](http://scgis.org).
->I enjoy working on MissingMaps / Humanitarian OpenStreetMap projects, open source GIS, and Python programming.
+>I enjoy working on MissingMaps / Humanitarian OpenStreetMap projects, open source GIS, and Python scripting.

 >To this point in my career, my work relates to working with geospatial data and mapping, mostly in the international conservation sector.
 Check out my [resume](resume.md) for more details about my career.

 >In my spare time, I volunteer for [**Tusubira**](http://www.tusubira.org), a nonprofit organization which supports education and women's empowerment in eastern Uganda.
-My role is treasurer and technology support.
+My role is treasurer and fundraising.

 >Outside of work, I like to travel, cat-sit, watch birds, read, exercise, and watch sports.